Homeopathy in a nutshell

 The original claim made in the Lancet review that homeopathic medicines are worthless treatments (other than being placebos, fool's medicine) was based on six clinical trials of conventional medicine and eight studies of homeopathy.
 But the Lancet did not reveal (1) what trials, exactly, were studied.
 Also, (2) the new studies point out, seriously flawed assumptions were made about the data that was presented, in that a limited number of homeopathic studies, does not make it difficult to pick and choose facts to (3) interpret selectively and unfavorably, which appears to be just what was done in the original Lancet anti-homeopathy article.

-Bottom line: the Lancet's report showing homeopathy is lacked the academic care and scientific approach called for in medical journals.
+Bottom line: the Lancet's report showing homeopathy lacks the academic care and scientific approach called for in medical journals.
 Such things have happened before.

 "The astounding proof of the pudding . . ."